focus-editor/focus/LOG.md

         - Draw the input

 - Implement case-insensitive search in buffer
-- Bug: resize pointer is not shown when trying to resize window
 - Task: Check the implementation of find_index_from_left_whole_word and make sure it uses the fact that bytes in the multi-byte utf-8 characters always start with 10 (can just check one byte on each side)

 - Jump to function definition: